 This No Bake Orange Creamsicle Pie comes together quick and is flavored with orange and vanilla and tastes so much better than that creamsicle popsicle of your childhood!
 This pie works in either a graham crack crust or a sweet pie crust, but if I had to choose I’d pick the sweet pie crust.
 Use the graham crack crust if you’re looking for an easy choice!
 This “icebox” pie is best keep chilled as long as possible.
 It is best served after being chilled in the freezer for about 30 – 60 minutes.
 You could also just keep it in the freezer right after it’s made, and let it sit at room temperature until it’s ready to slice, about 30 minutes.

-- Prepare graham cracker crumb crust or sweet pie crust and chill.
+- Prepare graham cracker crumb crust or sweet pie crust (see note).
 Set aside.